 You join a large profession.
-As some indication there are currently some 751 members and 178 associate members of the Bar Association of Queensland, and the Queensland Law Society currently registers 5,764 solicitors as holding practising certificates.
+As some indication there are currently some 1,001 members of the Bar Association of Queensland, and the Queensland Law Society currently registers 8,215 solicitors as holding practising certificates.
 The Queensland profession is in fact even larger, allowing, for example, for corporate lawyers and the world of academia.
 With a finite amount of legal work, albeit in an economically bustling State, conditions within the profession are therefore quite competitive.
-Last year, we admitted as many as 92 barristers and 583 solicitors.
+Last year, we admitted as many as 910 new practitioners.
 I mention these figures not to daunt you, but to suggest that to succeed, and shine, in this new competitive milieu, you should regard your present qualifications as but a start, as the foundation for a body of legal knowledge and wisdom to be developed throughout your professional lives.

 Much has been said and written in an attempt to express the essence of practice as a barrister/solicitor.
 We are told that the legal profession is not necessarily universally respected and valued.
 While that may be so, much of the criticism of the profession is captious and demonstrably unfair to its conscientious members.
-My own early ethical training, like that of many of my colleagues, was based on Professor Harrison's work,

-"Law and Conduct of the Legal Profession in Queensland", which includes this passage I offer by way of serious encouragement:
+My own early ethical training, like that of many of my colleagues, was based on Professor Harrison's work, "Law and Conduct of the Legal Profession in Queensland", which includes this passage I offer by way of serious encouragement: